-- 3.266 PPS 4 advocates a concentrated retail strategy, where most new town centre uses are located in major centres.
-The flexibility allowed to the Core Strategy mainly concerns the classification of the different type of centres, identification of their boundaries and interpretation to reflect local circumstances. - 3.267 In the context of Policy CS21, 'town centre uses' include retail, leisure, entertainment, offices, arts, culture and tourism facilities (PPS4, paragraph 4).
-In accordance with PPS4 paragraph EC 3.1d when defining what constitutes the 'scale appropriate to the size and role of these centres', the upper limits are as follows:
+- Recognise that residential development can play an important role in ensuring the vitality of centres and set out policies to encourage residential development on appropriate sites; and - Where town centres are in decline, local planning authorities should plan positively for their future to encourage economic activity. - 3.268 The National Planning Policy Framework advocates a concentrated retail strategy, where most new town centre uses are located in major centres.
+The flexibility allowed to the Core Strategy mainly concerns the classification of the different type of centres, identification of their boundaries and interpretation to reflect local circumstances. - 3.269 In the context of Policy CS21, 'town centre uses' include retail, leisure, entertainment, offices, arts, culture and tourism facilities.
+When defining what constitutes the 'scale appropriate to the size and role of these centres', the upper limits are as follows:

-Sub-regional/town centres No limit
+Sub-regional/town centres

-District centres: existing $500m^2$
+District centres: existing

-Local centres: existing $300m^2$
+Local centres: existing

+300m2